|Nutritional Guidelines (per serving)|

 Fish Grilling Tips

 Even some of the most confident cooks become a bit skittish when grilling fish fillets.
 There is a fear of the fish falling apart and through the grates, and sticking to the grill when trying to flip over.
 But by following a few tips you can be assured that you will achieve fish grilling success.
 First, it is important that the grill is clean and the grates are coated with a bit of oil (using tongs and a paper towel with oil works well); it also should be nice and hot.
-A clean, oiled, hot grill is what will keep the fish from sticking to the grill grates.
+A clean, oiled, hot grill will keep the fish from sticking to the grill grates.

-Catfish is a firmer fish than other fillets, so it should stay intact when on the grill, but if you are concerned you can use a fish grilling basket, or place the fish in foil packets first—just keep in mind the fish will essentially steam this way.
+Catfish is a firmer fish than other fillets, so it should stay intact when on the grill, but if you are concerned, you can use a fish-grilling basket, or place the fish in foil packets first—just keep in mind the fish will essentially steam this way.

 Other Grilled Catfish Recipes

 If you are keen on using the grill but would like a dish with a more complex marinade, a recipe using white wine, cilantro, lime juice, dry mustard, and chili powder is sure to satisfy.
 Or try a sweet and spicy grilled catfish, which combines ketchup, vinegar, horseradish, brown sugar, and garlic in the marinade.
 If you are looking for something with a bit of a kick, a grilled Jamaican jerk catfish is a good choice; jalapeno pepper gives the marinade its spice while the brown sugar, ginger, and allspice bring a bit of the Caribbean to the dish.
-Although not as easy to come by, if you do get your hands on some whole catfish you may want to try grilling them, basting with a tangy lemon-butter sauce that has a little bit of heat.
+Although not as easy to come by, if you do get your hands on some whole catfish you might want to try grilling them, basting with a tangy lemon-butter sauce that has a little bit of heat.